 Shrimper Owners Association - Netherlands Group

-Our local Regional Honorary Secretary is Harry Breuking.
-Harry can be contacted at
+Our local Regional Honorary Secretary is Marina de Kanter.
+Marina can be contacted at

-The following piece from Harry describes the pleasures of Shrimper sailing in the Netherlands.
+The following piece from Harry Breuking, our recently (autumn 2023) retired Regional Honorary Secretary, describes the pleasures of Shrimper sailing in the Netherlands.
 If you have a Shrimper, you live in the Netherlands and you are not yet a member please consider joining us.

 "Sailing in Holland is very different from the UK; coastal sailing is very limited, the North Sea coast is a straight line with few harbours; on the other side we have an abundance of fresh water lakes and rivers with a very good infrastructure (trying to keep the seawater out!)
 Many waters are shallow (hence the many flat-bottomed boats with their leeboards), and with lots of waterside pubs and free pontoons make them as one owner put it to me a Shrimper Eldorado!

 Unlike the UK in Holland most sailers are not organized in sailing clubs.
 When I bought my Shrimper I had no idea of the existence of the SOA.
 When the previous owner told me about it I became a member and joined the ISW in Brest in 1996.
 We loved it!

 Together with some friends we started the Dutch group.